-ASU Accounting Standards Update

-BID twice daily

-BFC basal forebrain cholinergic

-BrC Board the board of directors of the Company

-Board BTIG BTIG LLC

-CDR-SB Clinical Dementia Rating Sum of Boxes test

-CMO contract manufacturing organization

-CNS central nervous system

-Code the U.S. Internal Revenue Code of 1986, as amended

-Convertible Notes collectively, the 2020 Notes and the 2021 Notes

-CRO contract research organization

-DLB dementia with Lewy bodies

-Early-Stage DLB patients with DLB who have not progressed to a point where they have biomarker (e.g., elevated plasma phosphorylated

-tau) or imaging evidence of hippocampal atrophy (i.e., significant neuronal loss in the hippocampus)

-Effective Time the effective time of the Merger on August 16, 2023

-EIP Common Stock the common stock, par value \$0.001, of EIP issued and outstanding prior to the Merger

-Exchange Act Securities Exchange Act of 1934, as amended

-Exchange Ratio the "Exchange Ratio" as defined in the Merger Agreement

-FASB Financial Accounting Standards Board

-FDA U.S. Food and Drug Administration

-FDIC Federal Deposit Insurance Corporation

-FTD frontotemporal dementia

-G&A general and administrative

-IT information technology

-MoCA the Montreal Cognitive Assessment

-Nasdaq Nasdaq Stock Market, LLC

-NIA the National Institute on Aging of the National Institutes of Health

-NIA Grant the \$21 million grant awarded to us by the NIA in January 2023 to support the RewinD-LB Trial

-NIH National Institutes of Health

-NOL net operating loss

-p38α p38 mitogen-activated protein kinase alpha

-Pre-Funded Warrants the pre-funded warrants each to purchase one share of common stock at a purchase price of \$0.001 per share issued in

-connection with the 2024 Private Placement

-ptau181 plasma phosphorylated tau at position 181

-R&D research and development

-Regulation S-K Regulation S-K promulgated under the Securities Act

-RewinD-LB Trial our Phase 2b clinical trial evaluating neflamapimod for the treatment of patients with Early-Stage DLB, initiated in the

-second quarter of 2023

-ROU right-of-use

-SAB scientific advisory board

-SEC U.S. Securities and Exchange Commission
+ASU Accounting Standards Update BID twice daily BFC basal forebrain cholinergic the board of directors of the Company Board BTIG CDR-SB Clinical Dementia Rating Sum of Boxes test CMO contract manufacturing organization central nervous system CNS Code the U.S. Internal Revenue Code of 1986, as amended Convertible Notes collectively, the 2020 Notes and the 2021 Notes CRO contract research organization DLB dementia with Lewy bodies Early-Stage DLB patients with DLB who have not progressed to a point where they have biomarker (e.g., elevated plasma phosphorylated tau) or imaging evidence of hippocampal atrophy (i.e., significant neuronal loss in the hippocampus) the effective time of the Merger on August 16, 2023 Effective Time the common stock, par value \$0.001, of EIP issued and outstanding prior to the Merger EIP Common Stock Exchange Act Securities Exchange Act of 1934, as amended Exchange Ratio the "Exchange Ratio" as defined in the Merger Agreement FASB Financial Accounting Standards Board FDA U.S. Food and Drug Administration FDIC Federal Deposit Insurance Corporation FTD frontotemporal dementia G&A general and administrative information technology IT MoCA the Montreal Cognitive Assessment Nasdaq Nasdaq Stock Market, LLC the National Institute on Aging of the National Institutes of Health NIA the \$21 million grant awarded to us by the NIA in January 2023 to support the RewinD-LB Trial NIA Grant NIH National Institutes of Health net operating loss p38α p38 mitogen-activated protein kinase alpha Pre-Funded Warrants the pre-funded warrants each to purchase one share of common stock at a purchase price of \$0.001 per share issued in connection with the 2024 Private Placement ptau181 plasma phosphorylated tau at position 181 research and development R&D